simonexmachina/jquery-bonsai/README.md

   addExpandAll: false, // add a link to expand all items
   addSelectAll: false, // add a link to select all checkboxes
   selectAllExclude: null, // a filter selector or function for selectAll
+  idAttribute: 'id', // which attribute of the list items to use as an id

   // createInputs: create checkboxes or radio buttons for each list item
   // using a value of "checkbox" or "radio".